boostercloud/booster/docs/chapters/03_booster-architecture.md

 That will generate a file called `stock-moved.ts` under the proper `<project-root>/src/events` directory.
 You can also create the file manually, but we recommend using the generator and avoid dealing manually with boilerplate code.

-> **Note**: Generating an event with the same name as an already existing one will prompt the user for confirmation.
+> [!NOTE] Generating an event with the same name as an already existing one will prompt the user for confirmation.

-###  Registering events in the event store
+##  Registering events in the event store

 Creating an event file is different than storing an event instance in the event store.
 In Booster terminology, the latter receives the name of `registering` an event.
 As said before, Booster applications are event-sourced, which means that all the events are stored forever.
 Imagine this store as an infinite log used by the [reducer functions](chapters/03_booster-architecture#_4-entities-and-reducers) to recreate the application's current state.

 Booster injects the register as a parameter in the `handle` method of both the command and the event handlers.
 Then you can register events by calling the `register.events(...)` method as many times as you want, e.g.

-####  Registering events from command handlers
+###  Registering events from command handlers

 ```typescript
 @Command({